FireShack/rest-server/readme.md

 ## Some information

 This "shell" includes validated routes, own middlewares, designed mongo's schemas, Mongo DB operations with Mongoose (ODM) and some more features.
 If you want to use it, you can modify all the data, and change it by your own.
-To use your own Mongo database, fill the DB_CNN into the .env file.
+To use your own Mongo database, fill the DB_CNN into the **example.env** file.

 ## How to use it?

 1. First you need to clone the repository

 2. After that, you need to download all packages (are detailed at last)

-3. Once you have all installed, you need to set your enviroment variables, this ones are into the **.env** file.
-Here you can set the port or some connections.
+3. Once you have all installed, you need to set your enviroment variables, this ones are into the **example.env** file.
+There you can set the port or some connections

+4. There are a lot of Schemas and DB operations, maybe you want to change all and define your own data, but the core is it and using it will save a lot of time!

-4. All is ready, you can already use your own server
+5. All is ready, you can use your own server

 ## Dependencies